zazuko/xrm-csvw-workflow/README.md

 * [xrm-r2rml-workflow](https://github.com/zazuko/xrm-r2rml-workflow):  A template repository for converting complete relational databases to RDF using the R2RML specification and Ontop as mapper.
 * xrm-xml-workflow: TODO

+## Querying the output

+Sample SPARQL queries for the generated data are available in [docs/QUERIES.sparqlbook](docs/QUERIES.sparqlbook).
+To run them directly in VS Code, install the [SPARQL Notebook](https://marketplace.visualstudio.com/items?itemName=Zazuko.sparql-notebook) extension.

 ## Further reading

 * [Expressive RDF Mapping Language (XRM)](https://zazuko.com/products/expressive-rdf-mapper/) and the [documentation](https://github.com/zazuko/expressive-rdf-mapper) for details about the domain-specific language (DSL).